MarcusFDev/eternity-holdings-project3/README.md

 Flowchart: A site called [Lucidchart](https://www.lucidchart.com) was used for the creation of the Project [Flowchart](https://lucid.app/lucidchart/2b48ac3d-3655-40a7-b44b-4afc8a233830/edit?viewport_loc=-1124%2C-212%2C9052%2C4612%2C0_0&invitationId=inv_d450b472-ad4d-46f3-9de1-6875b6845fb1).
 It helped visualize and plan the direction the project needed to take.
 In Python projects it is crucial to maintain a clear plan and general process you want to take your code.
 As frameworks helps build the foundations and develop front-end systems such as Websites a flowchart is invaluable to back-end coding.

+### Google Sheet

+For the purpose of this project, a Google sheet was used as a database for all account details.
+Eternity Holdings interacts with the Google sheet often to add and update data.
+To view the Google sheet please follow this [link]( https://docs.google.com/spreadsheets/d/1ivq5-UThXv3ynS0U6XLn5EbKDd-Uz_1iM0zv7xx-28g/edit?usp=sharing).

 ### Colorama

 [Colorama](https://pypi.org/project/colorama/) is a Python library that was chosen to be used in Eternity Holdings.
 Once imported into the files and initiated by `init()`on line 37 in `run.py`lines of code could be colored to help improve the readability of text in the terminal.